Illcoron/dotfiles/README.md

-To use the configuration files pull the directory and execute the install.sh script from the repo root folder with your desired user
+To use the configuration files pull the directory and execute the install script from the repo root folder with your desired user